elmtree-askmo/cloudcannon-app/content/learn/nursing/explain-the-mechanism-of-the-first-pass-effect-and-its-impact-on-drug-efficacy.md

 seo:
   title: QuickTakes | Nursing
   page_description: >-
-    The first pass effect is a pharmacokinetic phenomenon where a drug's concentration is reduced in the liver before reaching systemic circulation, impacting its efficacy and bioavailability.
+    The first pass effect is a pharmacokinetic phenomenon that reduces the concentration of orally administered drugs as they are metabolized by the liver before reaching systemic circulation, impacting drug efficacy and bioavailability.
   page_keywords: >-
-    first pass effect, pharmacokinetics, drug metabolism, liver, bioavailability, oral administration, systemic circulation, therapeutic efficacy, enzyme activity, dosing considerations
+    first pass effect, pharmacokinetics, drug metabolism, liver, oral drugs, bioavailability, therapeutic effects, dosing considerations, pharmacology, hepatic metabolism
 author: QuickTakes
 question: >-
     Explain the mechanism of the first pass effect and its impact on drug efficacy.